qw4n7y/docker-redis-cluster/README.md

 The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.
 They run on ports 7000 to 7005.

-It also contains 2 standalone instances that is not part of the cluster.
-They are running on port 7006 & 7007

 This image requires at least `Docker` version 1.10 but the latest version is recommended.